rfortherestofus/twenty-five-things/twenty-five-things.iapresenter/text.md

 If you make plots in ggplot (and if you're here, I'm guessing you do), keeping them consistent and on brand can be challenging.
 Fortunately, this is where themes come in.
 If you've never tried to make your own ggplot theme, you should!
 It's surprisingly simple and with a few lines of code you can ensure that all of your plots are on brand.

 **Resources**
 - Jadey blog post
 - Book chapter

 ---

 ## 7. Make interactive data viz with {ggiraph}

-One thing that I'm guessing everyone here has done is made data visualization with ggplot.
 What if I told you that you could turn your static plots into interactive plots with just a few lines of code?
 That's exactly what I do with the {ggiraph} package.

 TODO: Add code example